Topics Map > College of Letters and Science > Human Resources

 Either an Inter-Institutional Agreement (IIA) or Inter-Institutional Overload (IIO) may be required to facilitate the hire.
 Please contact your STS / SA HR Rep for information on this process.

-Process for Hiring Instructional Visiting Faculty in L&SThe funding for instructional Visiting Faculty must be approved through either the short-term staffing request process (and funded by the unit’s short-term staffing baseline) or as part of a department/program’s Summer Term budget.
-The salary for an instructional Visiting Faculty would typically be charged to the unit’s short-term staffing baseline or summer term budget.
+Process for Hiring Instructional Visiting Faculty in L&SThe funding for instructional Visiting Faculty must be approved through either the short-term staffing request process (and funded by the unit’s 101 short-term staffing budget, 101-2 A48##04) or as part of a department/program’s Summer Term budget (131-2 A9348##).
 Use of a Visiting Faculty title also requires the explicit approval of the academic associate dean.

 Open recruitment with a PVL is not required, although departments/programs are welcome to post a PVL if they think it will be useful.

 The title of a Visiting Faculty is based on rank held at the home institution or similar considerations.
 If the employee is visiting “from” another institution, College policy is to pay visitors at their home university rate.
 A letter from the home institution should be provided, stating the employee’s rank, salary, and pay basis (9 month, 12 month, etc.).
 If the home institution rate is lower than the L&S Minimum rate, the visitor will be paid at our minimum rate.